 Most insurance companies prefer that a client contacts them immediately following an accident.
 If you haven’t done so immediately, call our office and we can handle that for you!
 It is recommended that you give nothing but the bare facts of the accident.
 If an insurance company doesn’t want to pay your damages, then they might try to use your words against you.
 An attorney can help you negotiate with your insurance company to make sure that you get the right amount of compensation.

 Why should I hire a car accident attorney?

 No matter how serious a car accident may be, it is always beneficial to have an experienced attorney to guide you through the claims process.
 They can help you formulate statements that cannot be used against you, and may fight insurance companies that don’t want to give you the full amount of compensation.
 By hiring a competent attorney, you can be released of stress and anxiety that comes with trying to handle your own claim.
 A Farmington Hills car accident attorney will be able to take that on and leave you to recover in peace.

 How much will an attorney cost?

 While lawyers are notorious for being expensive, Abrahams Law provides each potential client with a free consultation so they can find out if our firm is right for them.
-Fill out a free case evaluation form to allow us to get started on your case.
+Fill out a free case evaluation form or give us a call now to allow us to get started on your case.